harvard-vpal/bridge-adaptivity/README.md

 ### Running tests

-You can run test locally (directly on your host) and in the docker machine
+You can run tests locally (directly on your host), or on the docker machine.

 * to run tests locally:
     * install requirements with command `pip install -r requirements_local.txt`
-    * run command: `python manage.py test --settings config.settings.test` or just `pytest`.
-Both these commands are equal
+    * run tests: `python manage.py test --settings config.settings.test` or
+    just `pytest`.
+Both commands are equal.
-* to run tests in docker:
+* to run tests in docker container:
-    * up docker container with command: `docker-compose -f docker-compose_local.yml up -d`
+    * create docker container: `docker-compose -f docker-compose_local.yml up -d`
-    * run test `docker exec -it BFA_local pytest`
+    * run tests: `docker exec -it BFA_local pytest`
         * if you see an error:
           ```
           import file mismatch: